 - Preheat the oven to 160°C fan/325°F/Gas Mark 3 and line a muffin tin with paper cases.

-- Soak in hot water, with just enough to cover them, for 30 minutes (prevents the cherries burning in cooking).
+- Soak the sour cherries in hot water, with just enough water to cover them, for 30 minutes (prevents the cherries burning in cooking).

 - If using flax eggs, make them up and leave for 10 minutes.